Discover Luxembourg city sights

 In the government district

 The “government district”, if you want to call it that, is just around the corner from the cathedral.
 The Prime Minister's office building is directly adjacent to the Foreign Ministry.
 This in turn is only a few steps away opposite the Ministry of Finance.
 Quite practical, actually, as the ministers in Luxembourg hold several positions.
 Jean Claude Juncker, for example, was both prime minister and finance minister of the country for some time.
 He didn't have far to walk back and forth between his offices.

 The old town and the European quarter

 And, how can it be otherwise: the old streets of Luxembourg City are just steps away from the “government district”.
-The main entrance to the city leads steeply up the mountain between residential buildings.
+The main entrance to the city leads steeply up the hill between residential buildings.
 It is paved to this day.
 Driving up the mountain over the cobblestones is certainly no fun.
 Instead we stay at the top of the mountain and go out onto one of the bridges that connect the two steep banks of the Alzette.